 A flash of chestnut-brown and black tinted wings followed by an ascending kee-kee-kee call told me that I was sharing my writing contemplation space with a kestrel.
 From the first sighting of a female in late May, I saw her a couple of times, and then nothing.

-In June, she returned once again but I soon realised that she’d never gone away.
+In June, she returned and I realised that she’d never gone away.
 What’s more, she wasn’t alone.
-I spotted the male, her partner, carrying food into the Dutch barn, and then heard several short shrill cries.
-The kestrel pair had young nesting there and, after further quiet investigation, I discovered that the brood were in the owl box high up in the roof rafters.
+I spotted the male carrying food into the Dutch barn, and then heard several short shrill cries.
+The kestrel pair had young nesting in the owl box high up in the roof rafters.

 Kestrels usually appear to hover while hunting but with weeks of oppressive heat and no significant rain through this rare summer, they’ve been conserving their energy.
 The female stays close to the nest, perching for long periods, searching the ground for voles and insects from her stationary post.
 The male flies further afield.
 From a distance, I’ve seen him do his hovering act, briefly, late one evening.

 The male kestrel is different to the female.
 He has a distinctive pale blue-grey head and tail.
 His back and wings are chestnut brown spotted black.
 There is no grey in the female’s plumage.
 Her feathers are a mottled mix of chestnut, black and golden brown with a paler cream barred front.
 Often, the female is larger than the male but this pair are fairly similar in size.
 If anything, the male appears to be slightly bigger with a longer wing-span.